ozdogan15/srilanka/README.md

 Your GeoTIFF image should now be colorized, with lower values appearing in red, transitioning through yellow for the middle values, and ending with dark blue for the highest values.

-Additional step-by-step instructions on how to generate all other figures are provided [here] (https://docs.google.com/document/d/1I3hjrtlsLKD8QnakZ9OJWgQAsCiBGGGCnW1y8vZ-mGY/edit?usp=sharing).
+Additional step-by-step instructions on how to generate all other figures are provided [here](https://docs.google.com/document/d/1I3hjrtlsLKD8QnakZ9OJWgQAsCiBGGGCnW1y8vZ-mGY/edit?usp=sharing).

 # Data availability statement